-- d.
-Further to Section 7.25.6 of the Periodic Report, regarding a claim filed by the supervisor on behalf of the holders of the Participation Units with the Tel Aviv District Court (Economic Department) against the Partnership, the GP and the royalty interest owners which include Delek Group, Delek Energy Systems Ltd. and Tomer Energy Royalties (2012) Ltd. (formerly Delek Royalties (2012) Ltd.) and a counterclaim filed by the royalty interest owners, all in connection with the investment recovery date in the Tamar project, the pretrial was scheduled for May 22, 2023. - e.
-Further to Section 7.25.8 of the Periodic Report, regarding a motion for class certification which was filed by a holder of participation units (the "Petitioner") with the Tel Aviv District Court (Economic Department) against the Partnership, the GP, Delek Group, Yitzhak Sharon (Tshuva), the directors of the GP, including the former chairman of the board, and the CEO of the GP (in this section, collectively: the "Respondents"), claiming that the Respondents refrained from disclosing, in the Partnership's reports, the existence of a stipulation in the agreements for the sale of natural gas from the Leviathan and Tamar reservoirs to Blue Ocean Energy (formerly Dolphinus Holdings Limited), note that the Petitioner and the Respondents are required to file summations and responding summations during 2023, all by November 12, 2023. - f.
-Further to Section 7.25.11 of the Periodic Report, regarding a claim filed by Haifa Port Company Ltd. ("Haifa Port") against Chevron, Coral Maritime Services Ltd. and Gold-Line Shipping Ltd., and regarding a counterclaim filed by Chevron against Haifa Port, note that the parties are required to respond by June 1, 2023 to the mutual motions regarding the preliminary proceedings, which will be heard during the pretrial scheduled for June 11, 2023.
-Furthermore, on April 3, 2023, Haifa Port filed a motion for summary dismissal of the counterclaim on grounds of lack of privity with Chevron, since the invoices and the mooring fees were paid by an agent.
-Chevron is required to respond to such motion by May 15, 2023. - g.
-Further to Section 7.25.13 of the Periodic Report, regarding a claim filed by the Partnership against Energean Oil and Gas Plc in connection with the payment of the balance of the consideration according to the agreement for the sale of the interests in the Karish and Tanin leases, on April 19, 2023, a pretrial hearing was held in the claim, and according to the decision issued in the context thereof, on May 10, 2023, the parties filed a joint notice with the court regarding their consent to refer to mediation, without thereby delaying the hearing of the claim.
+- c.
+Further to Section 7.25.6 of the Periodic Report and Section 7(d) of the Q1 Report, regarding a complaint filed by the supervisor on behalf of the holders of Participation Units with the Tel Aviv District Court (Economic Department) against the Partnership, the GP and the royalty interest owners, which include Delek Group, Delek Energy Systems Ltd. and Tomer Energy Royalties (2012) Ltd. (formerly Delek Royalties (2012) Ltd.) and a counterclaim filed by the royalty interest owners, all in connection with the investment recovery date in the Tamar project, on 11 May 2023, the parties filed an agreed update notice with the court, according to which the parties had been given a proposal by the mediator, and they required time in order to consider it.
+Accordingly, the pretrial session that had been scheduled was canceled. - d.
+Further to Section 7.25.8 of the Periodic Report and Section 7(e) of the Q1 Report, regarding a class certification motion which was filed by a holder of Participation Units (in this section: the "Petitioner") with the Tel Aviv District Court (Economic Department) against the Partnership, the GP, Delek Group, Yitzhak Sharon (Tshuva), the directors of the GP, including the former chairman of the board, and the CEO of the GP (in this section, collectively: the "Respondents"), claiming that the Respondents had refrained from disclosing, in the Partnership's reports, the existence of a stipulation in the agreements for the sale of natural gas from the Leviathan and Tamar reservoirs to Blue Ocean Energy (formerly Dolphinus Holdings Limited), the Petitioner and the Respondents are required to file summations and responding summations during 2023, all by 13 December 2023. - e.
+Further to Section 7.25.11 of the Periodic Report and Section 7(f) of the Q1 Report, regarding a claim filed by Haifa Port Company Ltd. ("Haifa Port") against Chevron, Coral Maritime Services Ltd. and Gold-Line Shipping Ltd., and regarding a counterclaim filed by Chevron against Haifa Port, on 8 July 2023 and 18 July 2023, the court denied the motions filed by the parties regarding the preliminary proceedings, and scheduled a final pretrial hearing for 21 January 2024.
+It is further noted that on 21 June 2023, the court denied the motion for summary dismissal of the counterclaim filed by Haifa Port, and charged it with costs. - f.
+Further to Section 7.25.13 of the Periodic Report and Section 7(g) of the Q1 Report, regarding a claim filed by the Partnership against Energean Oil and Gas Plc in connection with payment of the balance of the consideration under the agreement for the sale of the interests in the Karish and Tanin leases, on 13 August 2023 the court approved an agreed stipulation between the parties whereby, inter alia, a pretrial was scheduled for 7 December 2023.